 Mother and grandmother

 I am a mother of three grown-up children and a young grandmother of two grandchildren.
-I have always loved everything about pregnancy, birth and infants, even though it can be messy and chaotic just as family life can be at time.
+I have always loved everything about pregnancy, birth and infants, even though it can be messy and chaotic just as family life is at time.
 I am passionate about these intense moments.
 They are important.

 Why I wanted to be a doula

-Seeing my daughter being pregnant, making her own choices about birth and breastfeeding, and helping her a little during the postpartum period, reignited this latent passion in me about the beginning of motherhood.
+Seeing my daughter being pregnant, making her own choices about birth and infant feeding, and helping her a little during the postpartum period, reignited this latent passion in me about the beginning of motherhood.
 It is around the same time that I heard about what a birth doula was and I knew immediately that I wanted to be one.

 As a matter of fact, thirty years ago, even before the word doula as used today existed, I supported one of my best friends during her birth.
 This is a moment that I still cherish.
 Even though I was neither trained nor prepared (except that I had given life to two children at that time), this birth experience would not have been the same for her if she had not had that emotional and physical support.
 It was a gesture of sisterhood as it has always existed before the medicalization of birth, which is exactly the role of a doula.
-When I had the opportunity to go back to school (when my kids were old enough), midwifery would have been my first choice, but I did not have enough science background and the uncertainty of being accepted , so I chose to be a translator instead, since I was already bilingual.
+When I had the opportunity to go back to school (when my kids were old enough), midwifery would have been my first choice, but I did not have enough science background and the uncertainty of being accepted , so I chose to be a translator instead.